 How to Run the World Marathon Majors

 Fast runners can submit their time from a AIMS-certified marathon in the last two years.
-Times are slightly different for each marathon major, but here’s a breakdown from the NYC marathon:
+Qualifying times are slightly different for each marathon major, but here’s a breakdown from the NYC marathon:

 - 18 to 34 years old — 2:53 for men, 3:13 for women

 - 35 to 39 — 2:55 for men, 3:15 for women

 - 40 to 44 — 2:58 for men, 3:15 for women

 - 45 to 49 — 3:05 for men, 3:38 for women